Becoming the “Old Cathedral” in downtown, Lincoln

 In 2021, the church building underwent an architectural assessment, helping prioritize the parts of the building that were in most need of repair.
 From that assessment, a 4-phase restoration plan was created.

 We have completed phases 1 and 2.
-We began phase 3 this summer (June 2025).
+We began phase 3 in the Fall of 2024, and we began phase 4 in June 2025.

 Donate to the “Old Cathedral” in downtown, Lincoln